peiart99/graph-coloring/README.md

 ### Current functionality:
 - Loading a graph from a file (format below)
 - Generating a random graph by providing the number of vertices and the saturation
+- Saving random graphs as files
 - Coloring a graph with the greedy algorithm
+- Simple console UI (In Polish currently, English will be implemented soon)

 ### To-do list (development branch):
 - Implementing a metaheuristic (to be chosen)